Game Boy Advance Architecture

 Photo of the BBC Micro with a box of 5¼ disks on top [1], the first disk is Elite.

-The late 70s for the United Kingdom were marked by the start of an exacted transition from an interventionist economy to a free market.
+The late 70s were a tumultuous time for the United Kingdom populace.
+The interventionist economy once built under post-war ideals had reached its course, and the pendulum soon swung towards free-market reforms.
 Amid this storm, Cambridge-based ventures such as Acorn Computers, along with Sinclair and the like, were selling computer kits to laboratories and hobbyists.
 Similarly to American and Japanese enterprises, Acorn’s computers relied on the 6502 CPU and a proprietary BASIC dialect.

 Entering the 80s, ministerial interests within the new British government led to the creation of a project to uplift computer literacy at schools [2].
 Thanks to Acorn’s upcoming ‘Proton’ home computer, the company was awarded the contract to build an affordable computer that fulfils the government’s vision.
 The result was the BBC Micro (nicknamed the ‘Beeb’), which enjoyed significant success among schools, teachers and students.
 Within the Micro, Acorn incorporated an avant-garde ‘Tube’ interface that could expand the computer with a second processor.
 This would pave the way for Acorn’s next big investment.